thebearingedge/mini-core/README.md

 ## Execution API

 #### `bootstrap(fn, options)`
-Once all dependencies have been registered to a `core` object, it can be started with `core.bootstrap`. `bootstrap` cycles through the `core`'s startup phases and executes the **optionally** passed function.
+Once all dependencies have been registered to a `core` object, it can be started with `core.bootstrap`. `bootstrap` steps through the `core`'s startup phases before executing the **optional** function argument.

 Options:
 - `inject: Array[String]` an array of dependency identifiers.
 At this time, _all_ registered dependencies are available to inject.